knpuniversity/rest/knpu/episode2/link-all-the-resources.rst

 This will return a collection resource, so we can steal a lot of the scenario from above, since all collection resources pretty much look the same.
-For the URLI, one of the things you'll hear is that URIs don't matter.
+For the URI, one of the things you'll hear is that URIs don't matter.
 In theory, you can make whatever URIs you want.
 So if you're stressing out about how a URI should look, just choose something, because it ultimately doesn't matter.